AdLibML/mcpserver/README.md

 ## Logging

 Each module uses a centralized logging format (timestamp, log level, module name).
-Logs help in tracing requests, debugging, and monitoring the system behavior.
+This assists in tracing requests, debugging, and monitoring the system behavior.

+## Security and Remote Deployment

+By dockerizing the MCP servers, you isolate your core services from direct host access, reducing security risks.
+External applications (such as Claude) can communicate with these servers via defined REST/SSE endpoints, without the need to install or run the services on your machine.
+This setup is ideal for both remote infrastructure deployment and local testing.

 ## Publishing on GitHub